dineshgowda24/alfred-gcp-workflow/INSTALLATION.md

 # Installation

-First off — **I'm sorry you're seeing this!**
+First off, **I'm sorry you're reading this!**
 You probably ran into an issue during setup, and this page is here to get you back on track.
-You weren’t supposed to land here, but no worries — I’ll guide you through it step by step.
+You weren’t supposed to land here, but no worries, I’ll guide you through it step by step.

 ---